 Types of Challenges/Assignments

 This course will teach you a variety of things.
 If you are a novice at making the camera do what you want (rather than having the camera make automatic choices for you, i.e. “point and shoot”), you will learn many techniques – like depth of field, bracketing, and panning.
 A significant part of the class will be dedicated to composition by exploring the elements of art and principles of design.
-I will also teach a variety of techniques using Photoshop.
+I will also teach a variety of techniques using Lightroom and Photoshop.
 There will be challenge weeks that are theme based only so that you will not be limited by a special technique or design challenge assignment.

 How does the class share images?

 Students are provided with a private upload link.
 The images are uploaded to a Smugmug.com gallery that is visible only to class participants.
 You do not have to have a Smugmug account to upload images or to view the images and participate in the class and view the images.
-You will need to login to Smugmug to interact and add a comment on someone else's image.
+However, you will need to login to Smugmug to interact and add a comment on someone else's image.

 Who Can Comment?